deployd/deployd/docs/script.md

 # Script

 A `Script` provides a mechanism to run JavaScript source in a sandbox.
-A `Script` is executed with a `Context` and a `domain` object.
+A `Script` is executed with a `Context` and a `domain` object using [the node vm module](http://nodejs.org/api/vm.html).
 Each `Script` runs independently.
 They do not share any scope (including global scope), nor do they share state with other scripts.

+## Async Mode

+Scripts can be run in an **async mode**.
+This mode is triggered when a `Script` is `run(ctx, domain, fn)` with a callback (`fn`).
+When run in this mode a `Script` will try scrub all functions in the domain for operations that require a callback.
+If a callback is required, the function is re-written to count the callbacks completion and notify the script.
+When all pending callbacks are complete the script is considered finished.

+## Async Errors

+If a script is run with a callback (in **async mode**), any error will emit an internal `error` event.
+This will stop the execution of the script and pass the error to the script's callback.

 ## Class: Script